asVarun16/Tensorflow_models/README.md

 # Tensorflow_models
-working through examples and simple models in tensorflow
+* Working through examples and models using TensorFlow

+*Standard datasets of Iris flower species and Boston housing prices have been used for developing Neural Networks using TensorFlow